akeemlh/temp_website/README.md

 # Deleted/Hidden pages

-1. Portfolio, Blog & Guide - I had no idea what to put in it so I hid it. to unhide simply uncomment out line in _data/navigation.yml - They still appear in the sitemap
+1. Portfolio, Blog & Guide - I had no idea what to put in them
+## To hide a page:
+1. Comment out line in _data/navigation.yml to hide page from navigation menu
+2. Add 'hidden: true' to page properties (Top of file, may to have wrap in --- and --- to work if not already there) to hide page from sitemap

+## To unhide a page:
+1. Just do the inverse of the above